 2467831 Sighting mechanism, Frithiof V Johnson, GE, App: 1942-09-26, TOP SECRET: Pub:1949-04-19, - gyro based - cited by 18 patents - for machine guns

 3002680 Graphical Vectoring Computer, Stephen J O'neil, Leo D Upham, USAF, Oct 3, 1961 - air to air combat: computes bearing to intercept -referenced from other patents.

 3010648 Method and apparatus for controlling release of objects from aircraft, Kurt A Erfurth, Friedrich G Wazelt, USAF, Nov 28, 1961 - Cargo, paratroops - graphical triangle solver

 4145952 Aircraft gun sight system and method for high angle-off attacks, Gene Tye, Lockheed Martin, 1979-03-27, -

 NAVORD OD 9239

-Boyd (Ref 10) developed the Energy-Maneuverability theory (Wiki: E-M Theory) where a chart can be used to compare two aircraft to see how the compare in a dog fight at various altitudes and speeds.
+Boyd (Ref 10, Ref 40, Ref 44) developed the Energy-Maneuverability theory (Wiki: E-M Theory, Fighter Mafia) where a chart can be used to compare two aircraft to see how they compare in a dog fight at various altitudes and speeds.
 It will show which plane has the advantage given pilots that can get everything out of each plane.